Visiting and live-in care across Wokingham

 A charming market town on the outskirts of London, Wokingham is full of history, landmarks and has some of the best transport links in the country.
 Celebrating 800 years of its Market Charter in 2019, this thriving Berkshire suburb has plenty to offer for the young and less young alike.
 And right at the epicentre of Wokingham is a local branch of Helping Hands, home to some of the best carers in the industry.

-Simon and his team work diligently to provide expert care across the area including Aborfield, Bracknell, Crowthorne, Earley, Finchamstead, Hurst, Reading, Sandhurst, Shinfield, Sindlesham, Wokingham, Woodley and the surrounding areas.
+The team work diligently to provide expert care across the area including Aborfield, Bracknell, Crowthorne, Earley, Finchamstead, Hurst, Reading, Sandhurst, Shinfield, Sindlesham, Wokingham, Woodley and the surrounding areas.

-Meet Tracy, our Branch Manager
+Meet Zoe, our Area Care Manager

 Visiting home care in Wokingham

 It’s no coincidence that Helping Hands has been at the forefront of the home care industry for the past 30 years.
 We know exactly what it takes to provide care directly to you that caters for all of your needs, whilst enabling you to ‘live well’ with a condition instead of ‘suffer from’.

 The team at the Wokingham branch are able to cater for a variety of different conditions from multiple sclerosis, motor neurone disease and cerebral palsy to Parkinson’s, arthritis and stroke.
 And whether you’ve recently been diagnosed or you’ve had a lifelong condition, we’ll get to know you, your symptoms and your preferred way of being cared for.

 Visiting care from Helping Hands is led entirely by you because after all, we’re here to enable you, not take over completely.
 If you struggle to make your meals but still like to help with preparing the food, we’ll make sure that you’re always involved when you want to be so that you feel empowered and as independent as possible.